jessicamofv/SeawolfGameOfLife/README.md

 SeawolfGameOfLife
 =================

-Simulation of custom version of Conway's Game of Life.
+HTML5 web app simulation of custom version of Conway's Game of Life.